matfish2/vue-tables/readme.md

       limit:"Records:"
     }

+* `dropdownPagination`  `boolean`

+For large sets of data you can set this option to `true` to use a dropdown select pagination next to the records-per-page list, instead of links at the bottom of the table.

 * `dateFormat`  `string` (client-side only)

 When passing dates to the client-side component pass a `Date` object rather than a plain string.